mehtapugur/Movie-Mate/README.md

   - Users can go to the **Movies** page with the movies button.
   - Users can go to the **Actors** page with the actors button.
-  - Users can log out by pressing the **Logout** button.<br/><br/>
+  - Users can log out by pressing the **Logout** button.
   - Users can go to the **Dashboard** page by clicking the **Movie Mate (M)** icon.
   - Favorite movies and actors saved by users are listed on these pages.
   - Users can delete posts they have saved.
 If the deleted post has been shared before, it will be removed from the Dashboard page.
   - Users can update their saved posts.
 If the updated post has been shared before, it will also be updated on the Dashboard page.
   - Users can share their saved posts.
 The same post cannot be shared more than once.
-  - These pages also show the number of the user's favorite movies or actors.
+  - These pages also show the number of the user's favorite movies or actors.<br/><br/>

 | Address | Map |
 | --- | --- |